drasgo/VENN/README.md

-# ViCreNN
+# VENN
-Visual Creation tool for Neural Network development training and deployment
+Visual Editor tool for Neural Network development training and deployment

 To use this project you have to install: